ahmeddamiir/Eaton/README.md

 ## Solution Description

 The index is named *Program.cs*.
 I created a monitor class to concatenate the properties of each monitor (Name & Measurements), I expected that each measurement would be an integer hence I created measurements as a list of integers to have elasticity in size.
 I will prompt the user for the number of monitors and also the measurements of each monitor then I will count the number of each measurement and print it to the standard output.
+Having said that; If the user didn't co-operate with the correct insertion of the number of monitors he has, The program will quit and he'll have to rerun it again.
+For prompting him again and again until he co-operates, This needs a while loop but I didn't prefer to add it as this resolution is more logical to me.
 ## Conclusion

 The time complexity of this solution is to the big O of N^2 since there's a nested loop for the measurements fulfillment.